anurmanov/money_transfer_system/README.md

  1. postgres - directory for building PostgreSQL container for supporting database of the project;
  2. nginx - directory for building Nginx container for supporting web-server of the project;
  3. redis - directory for building Redis container for supporting ampq based on redis for Celery asynchronos tasks;
- 4. web - directory for building WSGI container for supporting gunicorn wsgi server, contains Django source files of the system.
+ 4. web - directory for building WSGI container for supporting gunicorn wsgi server, contains Django source files of the system;
+ 5. docker-compose.yml - Docker Compose CE YAML file;
+ 6. money_transfer_system.service - SystemD service configuration file;
+ 7. setup.sh - Bash script file for installing service.

+ Each docker directory of the system (postgres, redis, nginx, web) contains inside 'log' subdirectory for logging subsystem events and errors.

 Django project is located in ./web/src/mts_django.
 The project is provided by testing module located in ./web/src/mts_django/money/tests.py.
 Python requirements-file path is ./web/requirements.txt.
 Asynchronous Celery task periodically fetches currency/rates json-data and upload cuurencies and exchange rates in database.
 It is coded in ./web/src/mts_django/money/tasks.py.

+After the first start of the service, you need to create a superuser:
+ 1. docker exec -it mts_wsgi /bin/bash
+ 2. python manage.py createsuperuser